unijs/unijs/README.md

 };
 ```

-####uniJS-builder
+####UniJS-builder
-uniJS-builder simplifies the usage of uniJS.
-By defining the path of your Routes file it compiles with babel, browserify and uglify.
+UniJS-builder simplifies the usage of UniJS.
+By defining the path of your Routes file it compiles with babel, browserify and uglifyify.
 Then it adds the bundle to the resources.

 ```js
 var unijs = require('unijs');